 - 2.4 Social landlords are responsible for meeting the standards and outcomes set out in the Charter.
-The Scottish Housing Regulator is responsible for monitoring, assessing and reporting on how well social landlords, individually and collectively, achieve the outcomes. - 2.5 The Regulatory Framework and Guidance by which the Regulator will undertake this has was published in 2012.
-In line with the regulatory principles, the Regulator's approach to monitoring landlords' achievement of the outcomes and standards in the Charter will be based on the landlords performance information and their own assessment of their performance.
-Therefore, for each year ending on 31 March, landlords will be expected to: - measure and assess their performance in progressing towards or achieving the Charter outcomes and standards; - provide the Regulator with some key performance information on their achievement of the outcomes and standards; and - report their performance to their tenants and other service users who use their services. - 2.6 Cathcart & District Housing Association will undertake to review each element of the Charter with its tenants and agree with them the measures and performance standards required to achieve each outcome.
-This policy will be reviewed to take account of this and the requirement to complete an Annual Return on the Charter from April 2013.
+The Scottish Housing Regulator is responsible for monitoring, assessing and reporting on how well social landlords, individually and collectively, achieve the outcomes. - 2.5 The Regulatory Framework and Guidance by which the Regulator will undertake this was published in 2019 (a review is underway with the intention of being implemented on the 1st of April 2024).
+In line with the regulatory principles, the Regulator's approach to monitoring landlords' achievement of the outcomes and standards in the Charter will be based on the landlord's performance information and their own assessment of their performance.
+Therefore, for each year ending on 31 March, landlords will be expected to: - measure and assess their performance in progressing towards or achieving the Charter outcomes and standards; - provide the Regulator with some key performance information on their achievement of the outcomes and standards; and - report their performance to their tenants and other service users who use their services.

+Cathcart & District Housing Association will undertake to review each element of the Charter with its tenants and agree with them the measures and performance standards required to achieve each outcome.